-GAATES is committed to deepening the recognition of practitioners who have acquired the knowledge and skills to implement accessibility and apply universal design principles.
-The GAATES ICAC – BE certification program identifies you as an emerging or current leader in the accessibility field with technical knowledge, experience and credibility in the field of accessibility and application of universal design to the built environment.
+GAATES is committed to deepening the recognition of practitioners who have acquired the knowledge and skills to implement accessibility standards and apply universal design principles.
+The Certified Professional in Accessible Built Environments (CPABE) Credential by IAAP identifies you as an emerging, advanced, or current leader in the field of accessibility, with the technical knowledge and experience to appropriately apply universal design in the built environment.

 Those that have previously certified under the GAATES ICAC-BE program remain valid and will transition seamlessly into the updated program portfolio.
 As a reminder, to maintain certification you must achieve the continuing education credits as outlined at the time of certification.